EPV CALL TO ACTION

 Hello, I’m calling because we are in the midst of a crisis at Bedford Hills Correctional Facility, the largest women’s prison in New York, where three people have died in about four weeks, including two suicides, amid reports of prolonged lock-ins, unsafe conditions, and deteriorating mental health.

-Advocates and incarcerated women have raised urgent concerns for months, and the situation has worsened, with allegations that Deputy Superintendent Blot’s leadership has contributed to abusive conditions and serious human rights violations.
+Advocates and incarcerated women have raised urgent concerns for months, and the situation has worsened, with allegations that Deputy Superintendent of Security Blot’s leadership has contributed to abusive conditions and serious human rights violations.

 Call Commissioner Martuscello